Introduction

 Accuracy depends heavily on training.
 The more you customize the AI to your specific business, the better it performs.
 If you spend 3 hours training it on your pricing, common questions, and terminology, you'll get 90%+ accuracy.
 If you do a 15-minute rushed setup, expect 70-80%.

-Best systems route questions they're uncertain about to humans rather than guessing and potentially giving wrong information.
-That's why hybrid models (AI + human backup) work better than pure AI.
-The AI knows its limits.
+Best systems route questions they're uncertain about to you rather than guessing and potentially giving wrong information.
+Smart forwarding means the AI knows its limits and sends complex calls directly to your phone.

 Expect a 2-4 week refinement period as you train the AI on your terminology and common questions.
 It gets smarter over time.